Table of Contents

 4. Indiana Gun Bill of Sale

 In Indiana, you are not required to register or apply for a permit for a handgun or shotgun.
-That means that a bill of sale is not required, though it is still a good idea to have one for your records.
-You may draft your own, or use one of the templates available online.
-However, each document should feature the following:
+That means that a firearm bill of sale is not required, though it is still a good idea to have one for your records.
+Make sure your gun bill of sale has the following: